 Introducing the ‘fifth quadrant’

 All the examples above have one thing in common.
 They are behaviours that reward-based trainers will frequently try to reduce by ignoring them.
 There are four other consequences for actively changing behaviour, sometimes referred to as “the four quadrants of operant learning”.
-If you want to know more about these and how to use them (or why to avoid using them!) you can find out more in the online course here, but for now I want to look at the other consequence – that of no consequence at all.
+However, for now I want to look at the other consequence – that of no consequence at all.
 The dog behaves and NOTHING changes.
 There’s no result.
 Nothing added, nothing taken away.
 Just…nothing.

 Pitfalls of extinction

 So why is ignoring a problem behaviour so frequently ineffective?
 Well, there are a number of reasons: Extinction only works if the behaviour has no ‘intrinsic’ value.
 So, if a behaviour isn’t fun to do and it doesn’t result in any benefit for the dog, it’ll get dropped from the dog’s repertoire.
 That’s extinction.